cutelyst/cutelyst/README.md

   * Authentication (with PBKDF2)
   * Authorization with RoleACL
  * Upload parser
- * JSON body as QJsonDocument when uploaded data is in JSON type
+ * JSON body as QJsonDocument when uploaded data is in JSON format
  * C++11
  * Chunked reponses
  * Request profiling/stats

 ## LICENSE

-The library is under the LGPLv2 and public header files, documentation and examples are under MIT license.
+The library is under the LGPLv2+ and public header files, documentation and examples are under MIT license.

 ## REQUIREMENTS